 The Hotspring Beach Resort & Spa

-When you stay at The Hotspring Beach Resort & Spa in Takua Thung, you'll be on the boardwalk and 5 minutes by foot from Natai Beach.Featured amenities include a business center, limo/town car service, and complimentary newspapers in the lobby.Planning an event in Takua Thung?This hotel has 2207 square feet (205 square meters) of space consisting of a conference center and meeting rooms.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
+With a stay at The Hotspring Beach Resort & Spa in Takua Thung, you'll be on the boardwalk, within a 15-minute drive of Natai Beach and Pilai Bridge.Featured amenities include a business center, limo/town car service, and complimentary newspapers in the lobby.Planning an event in Takua Thung?This hotel has 2207 square feet (205 square meters) of space consisting of conference space and a meeting room.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
 Read More...

 Thai Muang Beach